smgoldfish/ML-Assignment-1/README.md

 ## Conclusion
 Our project successfully developed a Random Forest regression model capable of accurately predicting flight prices.
 The model achieved an R-squared score of 97.02%, indicating that it can explain a significant portion of the variance in flight prices.
 This performance surpasses the results obtained from the other tested models, linear regression and KNN.

-The accompanying table demonstrates the model's effectiveness in predicting flight prices across a range of scenarios.
-The close alignment between actual and predicted values underscores the model's accuracy and reliability.
+The accompanying table demonstrates the model's effectiveness in predicting flight prices across a range of scenarios:
 | Actual | Predicted |
 |-------|-------|
 | 4721 | 4703.828902 |